Threat Intelligence: Different Types of TI and the Use of TI in Radiflow Breach Simulations

 By Dr. Yehonatan Kfir, CTO, Radiflow

-In the previous post I wrote about the importance of using Threat Intelligence (TI) as part of constructing a cyber-risk strategy.
+In my previous post I wrote about the importance of using Threat Intelligence (TI) as part of constructing a cyber-risk strategy.
 In this post I will describe the different types of TI, what you can can get from TI, and what can be misleading if TI is used incorrectly.

 There are three types of threat intelligence: tactical, operational and strategic.